kyma-project/api-gateway/README.md

 ## Overview

-The API Gateway Controller manages Istio authentication Policies, VirtualServices and Oathkeeper Rule.
+The API Gateway Controller manages Istio VirtualServices and Oathkeeper Rule.
 The controller allows to expose services using instances of the `gate.gateway.kyma-project.io` custom resource (CR).

 ## Prerequisites